Fall to Winter Wreath: How to Make a Cute Reversible Scarecrow Snowman

 Using the wire, attach the scarecrow/snowman to the wreath.

+Now decorate each side with the appropriate ribbon and picks for each season.
 Add fall ribbon and decorations/picks to the wreath on the scarecrow side.
-Hot glue the scarf to the wreath on the snowman side.

-I also hot glued a bandanna to his "neck".
+I decided to hot glue a bandanna to the scarecrows "neck".

-When fall is over, simply add a winter ribbon and decorations/picks and flip your wreath for a snowy hello.
+When fall transitions into winter, simply flip the wreath for a snowy hello.